Collège Mariste Champville: History

 In 1904, various local communities requested the Marist Brothers' assistance.
 Among them, the Congregation of Our Lady of Sion, the Armenian-Catholic community, the Maronite community, and the Jesuits in Bikfaya and Sidon.
 In 1908, the Marists took charge of the Collège Saint-Louis in Sidon, which they later purchased in 1924.
 Additionally, the Brothers assumed responsibility for several schools in different regions, including in Batroun, Hadath, Deir al-Qamar, Beit Chabab, and Zahlé.
 In the same year, the Brothers established the Collège Mariste Notre-Dame de Lourdes in Byblos.
 In 1911, two Brothers from Ottoman Syria founded a school in Betafo, Madagascar.
-However, in 1914, the Ottomans expelled foreigners and transformed Marist schools into barracks, forcing the Brothers to flee to Ital] and take refuge near Turin.
+However, in 1914, the Ottomans expelled foreigners and transformed Marist schools into barracks, forcing the Brothers to flee to Italy and take refuge near Turin.

 In 1920, only 20 Brothers were able to return from Europe and they decided to reopen nine schools, including ones in Syria (Aleppo and Damascus) and Lebanon (Batroun, Amcheet, Byblos, Jounieh, Deir al-Qamar, Sidon, and Zahlé).
 More Brothers arrived, and young Lebanese Christians joined the congregation.
 By 1939, the number of Marist Brothers in Lebanon and Syria had increased to ninety, but World War II later significantly reduced their numbers.
 As a result, the Brothers had to permanently withdraw from Batroun in 1952 and Deir al-Qamar in 1954, and stopped teaching in the schools of Aleppo and Damascus, which were nationalized by the Government of Syria in 1967.
 In 1961, the Collège Saint-Louis was transferred from Sidon to Rmeileh, where it was renamed Collège Notre-Dame de Fátima and reached a student population of 2,000, consisting of approximately equal numbers of Christians and Muslims.